 Note to Schedule: This schedule is intended to show a 10-year trend.
 Additional years will be reported as they become available.

 POLICE RETIREMENT SYSTEM OF KANSAS CITY, MISSOURI NOTES TO REQUIRED SUPPLEMENTARY INFORMATION

-Changes of benefit and funding terms - The following changes to the plan provisions were reflected in the valuation performed as of April 30 listed below:
+Changes of benefit and funding terms - There were no changes to the plan provisions reflected in the valuation years presented in this report.